geovedi/book-notes/2022/tracers-in-the-dark.notes.md

 ### Silk Road
 - Impact of Forbes Article and Satoshi's Rejection:
-  - The author tracked down Gavin Andresen, interviewed him, and published a one-page article about Bitcoin in Forbes.
+  - Greenberg tracked down Gavin Andresen, interviewed him, and published a one-page article about Bitcoin in Forbes.
-  - The author attempted to interview Satoshi Nakamoto but was declined; this was one of Satoshi's last known communications.
+  - Greenberg attempted to interview Satoshi Nakamoto but was declined; this was one of Satoshi's last known communications.
   - Satoshi Nakamoto disappeared from the internet after the article's release, leaving their identity unknown.
 - Exploring Bitcoin's Usage:
-  - The author's focus was on Bitcoin's potential as "anonymous, private money" and how it was being used.
+  - Greenberg's focus was on Bitcoin's potential as "anonymous, private money" and how it was being used.
   - Gavin Andresen mentioned the Silk Road, a dark web site that sold illegal drugs, as an example of Bitcoin usage.
 - Dark Web and Tor:
   - The Silk Road was a dark web e-commerce market hidden through Tor.
   - Tor provided anonymity, allowing access to dark web sites without revealing users' locations.
 - Initial Doubts about Silk Road:
-  - The author initially found the Silk Road unimpressive due to its design and slow pages.
+  - Greenberg initially found the Silk Road unimpressive due to its design and slow pages.
   - Doubts arose about the Silk Road's credibility and whether it could truly facilitate illegal drug trade.
 - Chuck Schumer's Outcry:
   - Senator Chuck Schumer described the Silk Road as a major threat, facilitated by both Tor and Bitcoin.